 A Neutral Evil character is an unpredictable and dangerous ally to have.
 The kind of person who will betray their own family and hurt others for fun is not someone I’d want in my party!

 You never know at what point you will stop being useful to them – and you don’t want to find out what will happen to you when that day comes!

 Given their love of power and money, if someone offers them enough they will switch allegiances without a second thought.
 All they want is to come out on top.
-They will take the easy road to get there and to hell with everyone else.
+They will take the easy road to get there and stuff everyone else.

 From a Neutral Evil character’s perspective, they are better than everyone else because they only have to care about making their life the best without caring about anyone else.